Need-Based Aid for 2019-2020

 Welcome to Austin Seminary.

 Payment of tuition and fees must be made in full at the beginning of each academic term.
-This may be accomplished through a variety of means such as a Seminary Tuition Grant, other scholarships and grants, loans, or payment by cash, check, or credit card.
+This may be accomplished through a variety of means, such as a Seminary Tuition Grant, other scholarships and grants, loans, or payment by cash, check, or credit card.
 If outside grants, scholarships and loans are anticipated but not yet received, written verification of these funds must be presented to the Business Office at registration.

-All inquiries regarding financial aid, tuition, fees and residency requirements for the University of Texas at Austin School of Social Work should be addressed to the University of Texas.
+All inquiries regarding financial aid, tuition, fees and residency requirements for The University of Texas at Austin School of Social Work should be addressed to The University of Texas.

-Financial assistance is based on the student’s financial need and on availability of funds.
+Need-based financial assistance is calculated on the student’s financial need and on availability of funds.
 Those who have greater personal financial resources, or who are able to secure more assistance from non-Seminary sources, are expected to make a greater contribution to the cost of education than those who have fewer sources of income.
 The Seminary expects each student to examine his/her financial preparedness to enter into or to remain in Seminary well in advance of each academic year.
-Students should have available work income, liquid assets, and/or scholarship promises to meet all normal living expenses. (i.e. those expenses that would be incurred in any situation; e.g., food, rent, personal expenses, utilities, etc.).
+Students should have available work income, liquid assets, and/or scholarship promises to meet all normal living expenses (i.e. those expenses that would be incurred in any situation; e.g., food, rent, personal expenses, utilities, etc.).
 Students are expected to pursue with diligence as many sources of income as possible, according to need.

 Adverse Status of Previous Educational Loan Debt – Financial assistance through the Seminary is not available to students who have any federal student loans in default status.
 Students with loans in default status are encouraged to contact the Director of Financial Aid for resolution options.

 Student and Family